marknotton/animation-listener/README.md

 - ~~transitionstart()~~ This doesn't exist, sorry.
 - ~~transitioniteration()~~ This doesn't exist, sorry.

-In each of the following functions, three parameters are returned to the function.
+Three parameters are returned to the function.

 | Param | Type   | Description
 | ----- | ------ | -----------